Raising a child with a set of properly aligned teeth is satisfying to every parent.

 Instead of buying them candy whenever they cry, encourage them to eat simple natural foods.

-Ensure you don’t feed them with hard to chew foods that can lead to tooth damage.
+Ensure you don’t feed them with hard-to-chew foods that can damage the tooth.

 Fruits are also great for your kid because they contain enzymes such as malic acid, which helps to whiten the teeth.